Chromatic splitting for the $K(2)$-local sphere at $p=2$: A review of calculations in -local homotopy theory at

-Furthermore, in the long exact sequence in group cohomology, the boundary map is given be multiplication by $\eta$.
-The claim about $H^\ast(\ZZ_2^\times, K_\ast Y)$ now follows from \fullref{prop:homotopy-v0-k1}.
+Furthermore, in the long exact sequence in group cohomology, the boundary map is given by multiplication by $\eta$.
+The claim about $H_c^\ast(\ZZ_2^\times, K_\ast Y)$ now follows from \Cref{prop:homotopy-v0-k1}.
 The spectral sequence for $\pi_*L_{K(1)}Y$ must collapse for degree reasons. \end{proof}

 Let $\iota \colon S^0 \to Y$ and $p \colon Y \to S^3$ be the inclusion of the bottom cell and the collapse to the top cell of $Y$ respectively, and similarly for $\iota\colon S^0 \to V(0)$ and $p \colon V(0) \to S^1$.